NirbhayMaitra/MultiCloud_proj1/README.md

 >Default region name [ap-south-1]: <br>
 >Default output format [json]: <br>

 #### Step 2:- After configuring your system, create a key-pair or you can use existing key-pair.
-Launch an ec2 instance, create an EBS volume. attach the ebs volume with ec2.
+Launch an ec2 instance.
 Note that security group should have SSH enabled on port 22 & HTTP enabled on port 80.

 >provider "aws" { <br>
 >  region  = "ap-south-1"  <br>